Ituzaingó, Buenos Aires: Overview

+The city and partido (provincial district) are named in behalf of the Argentine victory in the Battle of Ituzaingó during the Cisplatine War.

 The shopping area near the train station connecting the city with Buenos Aires City (Downtown) is located surrounding a square, opposite the church, where concerts, cultural events and fairs are held on weekends and holidays.

 Ituzaingó is 28 km away from the city of Buenos Aires.
 It has 38.51 km2 of French-style chalets, quiet streets and leafy trees, which coexist in all neighborhoods of the city.
-According to the last national census of 2010, the population was 168,419 people.
+According to the last national census of 2010, the population was 180,232 people.

 It stands out as the neighborhood of Parque Leloir, one of the largest protected ecological zones of the province, and is also known to be a quiet residential neighborhood with huge houses and the home of many celebrities.

+Currently, the mayor (Descalzo Jr.) is under investigation for corruption.
+He is accused of accessing public office and facilitating access to public positions for his entire family.

+Environmental Exploitation

+The protected environmental areas of Parque Leloir are in danger.
+The local government has allowed the exploitation of enormous hectares of protected wilderness.

+Insecurity - Crimes

+The homicide rate has averaged around 5 cases per 100,000 inhabitants, while urban robbery rates exceed 1,100 cases per 100,000 inhabitants.

 Sport

 Club Atlético Ituzaingó is the local professional team.